Top local movers for Stockton to Overland Park moves

 - Overland Park’s population is about 39% less than Stockton.

-- Overland Park's public transportation has a score of 2 out of 10 versus Stockton's higher score of 4.
+- Overland Park’s public transportation score of 2 out of 10 is lower than Stockton’s score of 4.

 - Overland Park is less walkable than Stockton with a score of 35 out of 100 vs Stockton’s 44 out of 100.

-- Overland Park has a bike-friendliness score 46 out of 100, which means it isn't as accessible to and safe for cyclists as Stockton, which has a score of 52 out of 100.
+- Overland Park has a bike-friendliness score of 46 out of 100, which means it isn’t as accessible or safe for cyclists as Stockton, which has a score of 52.

 - Overland Park’s crime rate is lower than Stockton with a score of 24.73 compared to Stockton’s 75.2.
 This means that Overland Park neighborhoods are safer than 24.73% of all U.S. neighborhoods, and Stockton neighborhoods are safer than 75.2%.